thanhtoan1742/CSES/README.md

 # Note on the solutions:
 The solution of "Introduction/Grid Path" has some weird optimaztions.
 I don't really understand the solution of "Graph Algorithms/Mail Delivery" and "Graph Algorithms/Teleporters Path".
+I took the formula of "Mathematics/Sum of Divisors" from OEIS.
+I copied the solution to "Mathematics/Christmas Party" from Wiliam Lin CSES stream.